-Step 5: You will receive a telephone call followed by a written response (where appropriate) to the issue within 30 days.
-The information discussed will provide you with information about what steps were taken and details of the solution.
-Step 6: If you are not satisfied with the resolution of your complaint this must be addressed with the CBCCF county Director.
-After discussion, if you are still unsatisfied, you may request an internal review by the CBCCF Chief Executive Officer.
+Step 4: If you are not satisfied with the resolution of your complaint, this must be addressed with the Embrace Families Executive Director.
+After discussion, if you are still unsatisfied, you may request an internal review by the Embrace Families President/CEO, Glen Casel, who may be reached at 321.441.2060.

-CBCCF Client Grievance Procedures:
+Client Grievance Procedures:

-The CBCCF Corporate and Administrative Assistants to the county Executive Directors maintain a tracking system of all client calls that are received that are designated by the caller as a service complaint.
+The Embrace Families corporate and Administrative Assistants to the county Executive Directors maintain a tracking system of all client calls that are received that are designated by the caller as a service complaint.
 All calls received are given a tracking number at intake.
-If the complaint lodged is against a contract provider (other than the CMA) the complaint will be forwarded to the CBCCF Network Support Director for resolution.
-If the complaint is regarding a CMA staff, the complaint will be forwarded to the CBCCF county Executive Director for resolution.
-The resolution of complaints will be recorded and the nature of the complaint and resolution presented at the monthly CBCCF /CMA PD Meeting as relevant.
-CBCCF will conduct a quarterly analysis (and present during risk management meetings) of client complaints/grievances to review for trends or theme.
+If the complaint lodged is against a contract provider (other than the CMA) the complaint will be forwarded to the Embrace Families Network Support Director for resolution.
+If the complaint is regarding a CMA staff, the complaint will be forwarded to the Embrace Families county Executive Director for resolution.
+The resolution of complaints will be recorded and the nature of the complaint and resolution presented at the monthly/CMA PD Meeting as relevant.
+Embrace Families conducts a quarterly analysis (and presents during risk management meetings) on client complaints/grievances to review for trends or themes.

-CBCCF has implemented many performance measures and other review processes to ensure the safety of children receiving services by CBCCF.
+Embrace Families has implemented many performance measures and other review processes to ensure the safety of children receiving services by Embrace Families.
 The evaluation of safety includes but is not limited to the following:

-- Analysis of re-abuse during services when an increase is reported - Case reviews focusing on children remaining in their home or placement safely - Critical Case Protocol - Front End Reviews - Multi Disciplinary Teams meet monthly on high risk cases in the CBCCF service area and include community children.
-MDT participation includes representation from key stakeholder such as: Child Advocacy Center/Kids House, State Attorney's Office, Law Enforcement, Guardian Ad Litem, and Children's Legal Services.
-The County Executive Director or designee attend to represent CBCCF, and when needed the IH Nurse Care Coordinator will also participate.
+- Analysis of re-abuse during services when an increase is reported - Case reviews focusing on children remaining in their home or placement safely - High Risk Protocol - Increased supervision from quarterly to monthly to address the safety, permanency and wellbeing of the child - Multi Disciplinary Teams meet monthly on high risk cases in the Embrace Families service area and includes community children.
+MDT participation includes representation from key stakeholders such as: Kids House, State Attorney's Office, Law Enforcement, Guardian Ad Litem, and Children's Legal Services.

 The continuity of care is essential in achieving objectives set forth in the strategic plan.
-The CBCCF county Licensing Manager reviews all exit interviews completed when a child moves from a licensed placement.
+The Embrace Families county Licensing Manager reviews all exit interviews completed when a child moves from a licensed placement.
 Exit interviews evaluate if the needs of the child were met.
-Exit interviews are recorded on a tracking log and trends/themes are reported at the CBCCF Performance and Management Team Meeting, Risk Management Meeting and the Network/Provider Meeting.
-Institutional Staffings are attended by a CBCCF representative and are scheduled when any placement provider contracted by

-CBCCF who has had an abuse report or foster care referral generated.
-At the Institutional Staffing concerns are addressed and action plans are developed and monitored by CBCCF as needed.
-CBCCF also facilitates Placement Support Staffings.
-Placement stability correlates directly with the continuity of care children receive, if CBCCF can not maintain children in a stable placement then services can not be implemented effectively.
-CBCCF attends the staffings to insure that immediate decisions/service connections are authorized to stabilize the placement.
-CBCCF has utilization reports available in ARGOS which provide information on placement trends, strengths, and from which a gap analysis is conducted.
+Exit interviews are recorded on a tracking log and trends/themes are reported at the Embrace Families Performance and Management Team Meeting, Risk Management Meeting and the Network/Provider Meeting.
+Institutional Staffings are attended by an Embrace Families representative and are scheduled when any placement provider contracted by Embrace Families who has had an abuse report or foster care referral generated.
+At the Institutional Staffing concerns are addressed and action plans are developed and monitored by Embrace Families as needed.
+Embrace Families also facilitates Placement Support Staffings.
+Placement stability correlates directly with the continuity of care children receive, if Embrace Families cannot maintain children in a stable placement then services cannot be implemented effectively.
+Embrace Families Utilization Management staff attend the staffings to insure that immediate decisions/service connections are authorized to stabilize the placement.
+Embrace Families has utilization reports available in ARGOS which provide information on placement trends, strengths, and from which a gap analysis is conducted.